unchainedshop/unchained-evolution/readme.md

 You can find more technical details about our roadmap, how everything works together and what features might pop up sooner or later in [Software Architecture](architecture.md) and [Proposal Index](proposals/proposals.md).

-## Development major version: unchained 1.0

-**Release Date**

-Expected: Q1 2019.
-After the release date we plan to release new stable versions of unchained on a monthly rhythm and canary releases weekly.

-**Licensing**

-The unchained engine 1.0 will be released under the EUPL 1.2 license.

 ### Primary quest: Open Source Readyness